Noncommutative Bennett and Rosenthal inequalities: Large deviation principle

-We find $\Lambda(\lambda)=\log M(\lambda)\ge \lambda-\log 4$.
-Since $\tau(a_1)=0$, by \cite[Lemma 2.2.5]{DZ}, for $x\ge 0$, Therefore, which shows that the sequence $(s_i)$ violates the LDP lower bound in \eqref{eq_ldp}.
-We have proved the following result. \begin{prop} The semicircular sequence $(s_n)_{n\in \mathbb{N}}$ does not satisfy LDP (\ref{eq_ldp}). \end{prop} } \end{exam} The counterexample works in free probability because $s_1$ is bounded.
-In order to motivate the next example, we first clarify the relationship between the logarithmic moment generating function $\Lambda$ and the rate function $I$ of the LDP. \re Suppose that an i.i.d. sequence $(a_n)$ satisfies the LDP with rate function $I(x)$ and that $\Lambda(\lambda)$ is well defined.
-Then the the Fenchel--Legendre transform of $I(x)$ coincides with $\Lambda(\lambda)$, that is,
+which shows that the sequence $(s_i)$ violates the LDP lower bound in (\ref{eqldp}).
+We have proved the following result. \begin{prop} The semicircular sequence $(s_n)_{n\in\mathbb{N}}$ does not satisfy LDP~(\ref{eqldp}). \end{prop} \end{exam} The counterexample works in free probability because $s_1$ is bounded.
+In order to motivate the next example, we first clarify the relationship between the logarithmic moment generating function $\Lambda $ and the rate function $I$ of the LDP. \begin{rem} Suppose that an i.i.d. sequence $(a_n)$ satisfies the LDP with rate function $I(x)$ and that $\Lambda(\lambda)$ is well defined.
+Then the Fenchel--Legendre transform of $I(x)$ coincides with $\Lambda (\lambda)$, that is,

-Indeed, by H\"{o}lder's inequality $\Lambda(\lambda)$ is convex, and by Fatou's lemma for $\tau$-measurable operators \cite[Theorem 3.5]{FK}, $\Lambda(\lambda)$ is lower semicontinuous.
-Then Cram\'er's Theorem and the duality lemma \cite[Lemma 4.5.8]{DZ} yield the assertion.
-In particular, if $(a_n)$ satisfies the LDP with rate function $I(x)$ and $\Lambda(\la)$ exists, then $I(x)={x^2}/2$ implies $\Lambda(\lambda)=I^*(\lambda)={\lambda^2}/2$; that is, the sequence $(a_n)$ follows standard normal distribution.
-This means in classical probability \emph{the distribution of an i.i.d. sequence can be recovered from the rate function} given by the LDP.
-The next proposition will show that this is no longer the case in the noncommutative setting.
-Therefore, a literal translation of the LDP is not to be expected in noncommutative probability. \mar